Lecture Topology II

 Carolin Wengler's lecture notes (pdf) (in German)

-For the basics from the last semester (point set topology, fundamental group and simplicial homology theory) I recommend the books by M. Armstrong and K. Jänich.
+For the basics of topology (point set topology, fundamental group and simplicial homology theory) I recommend the books by M. Armstrong and K. Jänich.

 A very popular textbook on (algebraic) topology is the book by A. Hatcher.
 In addition, I would also like to recommend you the